Guide: Migrating your legacy account to an identity provider

 ../_images/welcome_login.png

-Doing so will automatically pass you through EU Login and transfer you directly to your home page within the test bed.
+Doing so will automatically pass you through your identity provider’s sign-in page (if needed) and transfer you directly to your home page within the Test Bed.

 Points to consider

-The following sections address additional points linked to the EU Login migration that you may want to consider.
+The following sections address additional points linked to your account’s migration that you may want to consider.

 How to migrate additional accounts?